ChengfengTang/CS121/README.md

 entire inverted index in main memory.
 Instead, it must read the postings from the index(es) files on disk. ☑️

+• Common Words

+• Important text: text in bold (b, strong), in headings (h1, h2, h3), and in titles should be treated as more important than the in other places.
+Verify which are the relevant HTML tags to select the important words ☑️

 ## To-do
-• Important text: text in bold (b, strong), in headings (h1, h2, h3), and in titles should be treated as more important than the in other places.
-Verify which are the relevant HTML tags to select the important words

 • Better merging methods that don't require holding memory